top of page

 What Is a PTAC Unit?

 A PTAC (Packaged Terminal Air Conditioner) is a self-contained heating and cooling system commonly installed through a wall.
 Unlike central HVAC systems that serve an entire building, PTAC units are designed to control the climate of individual spaces.
+This makes them ideal for:

 • Hotels and motels